-Let’s have a close look at our favourite five adventures in Bohol – that’s what we could uncover after a week in the island.
-Five eco-friendly adventures, all different from one another, and all (but one) away from the beach.
+Let’s have a close look at our 15 favourite things to do in Bohol – that’s what we could uncover after a week in the island.
+15 eco-friendly adventures, all different from one another, and all (but one) away from the beach.

-The tarsiers are the unofficial symbol of Bohol.
+Let’s start with our favourite of all things to do in Bohol!
+Tarsiers are the unofficial symbol of the island.
 You’ll see them everywhere around the island.
 On ‘welcome to Bohol’ signs, on t-shirts, fridge-magnets and any type of souvenir under the sun.

 Nothing wrong with that – they are indeed one of the cutest animals on the planet, and Bohol is the place to go if you want to see and learn about them.

 Tarsiers are not monkeys.
 They’re prosimians, like lemurs, slow lorises and bush babies.
 They are small and very fragile – fully-grown adults are only about 10-15 cm long, the size of a human fist.
 They’re also nocturnal animals – tarsiers have the largest eye to body ratio of all mammals, and have excellent night vision.

 Sadly, they are endangered.
 The main threat to their survival is loss of habitat.
 They thrive in the rainforest, which is dwindling year after year.
 Once upon a time they were widespread around all of Southeast Asia; now they only survive in the Philippines, some Indonesian islands and Borneo.